-Draft Finding of No Significant Impact (FONSI)
+Finding of No Significant Impact (FONSI)

-The U.S. Army Corps of Engineers, New York District and the New Jersey Department of Environmental Protection (NJDEP) Bureau of Coastal Engineering proposes to implement the Shrewsbury River Basin, New Jersey Coastal Storm Risk Management Project within the Borough of Sea Bright, Monmouth County, New Jersey.
-The project involves elevating up to 37 structures between 5 to 7 feet above ground elevation so that their main floor elevations reach +11.2 feet North American Vertical Datum of 1988 (NAVD88).
-A temporary ringwall will be deployed around two attached structures prior to storm events.
-The top of the ringwall will measure approximately 7 feet above ground elevation.
-The ringwall will be deconstructed after use and stored between storm events.
+The U.S. Army Corps of Engineers, New York District, in partnership with the New Jersey Department of Environmental Protection (NJDEP), proposes to implement the Shrewsbury River Basin, New Jersey Coastal Storm Risk Management Project within the Borough of Sea Bright, Monmouth County, New Jersey.
+The project involves elevating up to 18 structures to a height of approximately 5 to 7 feet above ground elevation so that their main floor elevations reach +11.2 feet North American Vertical Datum of 1988 (NAVD88).
+A temporary flood barrier will be deployed around two attached structures prior to storms.
+The top of the temporary barrier will measure approximately seven feet above ground elevation (+11.2 feet NAVD88).
+The temporary barrier will be deconstructed after each use and stored between storms.
+Design heights for structure elevations and the temporary flood barrier will be refined during PED.

 The proposed project will manage coastal storm risk and address damages from coastal storm flooding in downtown Sea Bright.
-Federal Interest is warranted in the development of this nonstructural plan, which is supported by the non-Federal sponsor, the NJDEP.
+Federal Interest is warranted in the development of this plan, which is supported by the non-Federal sponsor, the NJDEP.
 No major, permanent impacts to the human environment are anticipated as a result of implementation of the plan.
-No wetlands would be affected nor will any other habitat be destroyed, since building elevation and use of a temporary ringwall utilizes the same existing footprint and floodwaters will essentially be allowed to flow as they would under the No Action Alternative.
+No wetlands would be affected nor will any other habitat be destroyed, since building elevation and use of a temporary flood barrier would be placed on developed property.
+Flow modification would be limited to developed areas with no changes to wetland hydrology.
 Since levees, floodwalls, or other structures would not be built, impacts to aquatic, wetland and upland habitat would be eliminated.
-For the same reasons, and because no historic buildings are included in the plan, there would be no impact to historic and cultural resources.
+For the same reasons, and because no historic buildings are included in the plan, there would be no impact to historic and cultural properties.
 Any other impacts, including the environmental impacts associated with building elevation, would be minor and temporary (e.g., temporary relocation of residents during construction).

-Detrimental cumulative impacts to the environment are not expected as a result of implementation of the proposed project.
+Detrimental cumulative impacts to the environment are not expected as a result of implementation of the proposed action.
 There would be no increase in footprint size of the elevated structures, and therefore does not change floodplain characteristics.
-Use of a deployable floodwall would also not change floodplain characteristics.
-The Borough of Sea Bright's work to elevate public bulkheads along the Shrewsbury River may reduce some risk from small storm events.
-Since Hurricane Sandy, many homeowners have or are in the process of elevating their homes.
-This action mitigates the effects of flood damages to structures.
-The minimal scale and non-structural nature of the proposed project would not contribute any additional or cumulative impacts to the coastal landscape.
+Use of a temporary flood barrier would also not change floodplain characteristics.
+Since Hurricane Sandy, many homeowners have elevated or are in the process of elevating their homes.
+In addition, New York District projects currently in study or construction phase on the Atlantic Coast of New Jersey in the Sandy Hook Peninsula area may reduce storm risk if and when constructed.
+These actions may mitigate the effects of flood damages.
+The minimal scale of the proposed project would not contribute any additional or cumulative negative impacts to the coastal landscape.
 All Federal, state, and local laws and regulations would be followed during construction, including those applicable to transport of debris, proper disposal of materials, and environmental protection of the project area during the entire construction period.